haarnoja/sac/README.md

 ## Local installation

-To get the environment installed correctly, you will first need to clone rllab [rllab](https://github.com/rll/rllab), and have its path added to your PYTHONPATH environment variable.
+To get the environment installed correctly, you will first need to clone [rllab](https://github.com/rll/rllab), and have its path added to your PYTHONPATH environment variable.

 1. Clone rllab
 ```